How to Treat Atrial Fibrillation (A-fib)

-At Norton Heart & Vascular Institute, our specialists typically start treating atrial fibrillation (A-fib) with medication.
+The specialists at Norton Heart & Vascular Institute typically start treating atrial fibrillation (A-fib) with medication.
 If medication isn’t effective or if side effects are impacting quality of life, there are other options.

-Often, a combination of medical therapy, monitoring and minimally invasive surgical intervention can help improve A-ﬁb symptoms or even correct the arrythmia.
-Our team offers the latest in monitoring; radiofrequency ablation; cryo-ablation; and hybrid procedures such as maze, a combination of ablations; and convergent, a hybrid ablation and surgical procedure.
+Often, a combination of medical therapy, lifestyle changes, monitoring and minimally invasive surgical intervention can help improve A-ﬁb symptoms or even correct the arrhythmia.
+Our team offers the latest in monitoring; radiofrequency ablation; cryo-ablation; and hybrid ablations even for those who have had constant A-fib for more than a year.

 On-demand A-fib Educational Workshop

 An electrophysiologist performs ablation by inserting a catheter into a blood vessel in the groin and guiding it to the heart.
 The specialist then carefully destroys malfunctioning tissue using radiofrequency (heat) or cryotherapy (cold).
-Each scars the problematic areas, so they can no longer transmit abnormal signals.
+Each scars the areas of concern, so they can no longer transmit abnormal signals.

 There are hybrid procedures that combine types of catheter ablations and those that combine ablation with surgical intervention.

-If you have more persistent A-fib and continue to be symptomatic, you may be a good candidate for the convergent procedure.
+If you have more persistent A-fib or have been told you have permanent A-fib, you may be a good candidate for hybrid ablation.

 A-fib Care for the Whole Person